Data-Sci-Intro-2023/Week-3/README.md

 ## **Assignment**

-There are R Markdown lessons (01_api-funct-iter, 02_data_munging, 03_denouement) that must be completed by the due date.
+There are three R Markdown lessons (01_api-funct-iter, 02_data_munging, 03_denouement) that must be completed by the due date.
 The videos highlight concepts found in each lesson as follows:

 **01_api-funct-iter**: *Lesson 3.1.1 - APIs*; *Lesson 3.1.2 - Functions*; *Lesson 3.1.3 - Iterations*